Timzhouyes/Timzhouyes.github.io/_posts/2021-11-07-clickhouse 进阶学习.md

    - Header: Default 0, can show the type of all parameters
    - Description: Default 1, show step-by-step description for the execution plan
    - Actions: Default 0, show detailed information of all steps
-2. AST: Show grammar tree for execution plan
+2. AST: Show syntax tree for execution plan
 3. SYNTAX: Show optimized grammer for execution plan
 4. PIPELINE: Will show detailed information, like how many threads did the work